 - The term deposit account holders at the time of placing their deposits can give instructions with regard to closure of deposit account or renewal of deposit for further period on the date of maturity.

 - Nomination facility is available on all deposit accounts opened by the individuals.
 Nomination is also available to a sole proprietory concern account.
 Nomination can be made in favour of one individual only.
 Nomination so made can be cancelled or changed by the account holder/s any time.
 While making nomination, cancellation or change thereof, it is required to be witnessed by a third party.
 Nomination can be modified by the consent of account holder/s.
 Nomination can be made in favour of a minor also.
+In such cases at the time of making nomination, depositor has to give a name of person (called appointee) who is a major and will receive the amount of deposit on behalf of the nominee in the event of death of the account holder during the minority of the nominee.

 - Bank recommends that all depositors avail nomination facility.
 The nominee, in the event of death of the depositor/s, would receive the balance outstanding in the account as a trustee of legal heirs.
 The depositor will be informed of the advantages of the nomination facility while opening a deposit account.

 - A statement of account will be provided by the Bank to Savings Bank as well as Current Deposit Account Holders periodically as per terms and conditions of opening of the account.
+Alternatively, the bank may issue a Pass Book to Savings Bank account holders.

 Interest shall be paid on saving account at the rate specified by Reserve Bank of India directive from time to time.
 However, term deposit interest rates are decided by the Bank within the general guidelines issued by the Reserve Bank of India from time to time.